Abstract and concrete: Quasi-abstract entities

 In the 2010s, there was some philosophical interest in the development of a third category of objects known as the quasi-abstract.
 Quasi-abstract objects have drawn particular attention in the area of social ontology and documentality.
 Some argue that an over-adherence to the platonist duality of the concrete and the abstract has led to a large category of social objects having been overlooked or rejected as nonexistent because they exhibit characteristics that the traditional duality between concrete and abstract regards as incompatible.
 Specifically, the ability to have temporal location, but not spatial location, and have causal agency (if only by acting through representatives).
 These characteristics are exhibited by a number of social objects, including states of the international legal system.

-Concrete and abstract thought in psychology
+In psychology

 Jean Piaget uses the terms "concrete" and "formal" to describe two different types of learning.
 Concrete thinking involves facts and descriptions about everyday, tangible objects, while abstract (formal operational) thinking involves a mental process.